Complementary and alternative medicine (CAM) refers to any form of therapy or treatment outside the conventional medical therapies for disease.

 What is complementary and alternative medicine?

-Complementary and alternative medicine (CAM) refers to any form of therapy or treatment outside the conventional medical therapies for disease.
 Complementary medicine is used along with conventional medical therapies, while alternative medicine is used in place of conventional medicine.

 How widespread is the use of complementary and alternative medicine therapies?